This gated community provides personalized case management that helps the individual become self-sufﬁcient and strengthen their quality of life.

 The Village concept is based upon Village residents having private space in their tiny house combined with a mix of shared community space that fosters both independence and the companionship and mutual-aid of others within the Village.
-Rogue Retreat has created Hope Village through using the best practices of other Tiny House communities and blended it with its case management structure from Rogue Retreat’s other programs.
-As a result of this, Hope Village is proving to have increased stability in comparison to other homeless Tiny House programs to the point that other Tiny House villages want to implement Rogue Retreats Case Management structure into their programs.
-We believe that improve and strengthen a growing network of homeless supportive housing/shelter providers across the State of Oregon.
+Rogue Retreat has created Hope Village through using the best practices of other tiny house communities and blended it with the case management structure from Rogue Retreat’s other programs.
+As a result, Hope Village is proving to have increased stability in comparison to other homeless tiny house programs.
+We believe that Rogue Retreat’s Community Village Model will improve and strengthen a growing network of homeless supportive housing/shelter providers across the State of Oregon and beyond.

 Hope Village is located on City of Medford owned property and privately owned land adjacent to the Medford City Operations Facilities at the corner of North Columbus and West McAndrews Road.
 Entrance is at 728 W McAndrews.

 Hope Village is a private, gated home for those living there.
 Visitation is only by personal invitation of a Hope Village participant or a scheduled tour through the Rogue Retreat main office.